josephrmoore/WOW/README.md

 5. Of all the students left, if anyone who has this section as a first choice has a selected friend already in the section, add the student.
 6. Of all the students left, if there is space left in the contested section, add students who selected it as a first choice until it is full or there are no more students.
 7. Repeat steps 2-6 for second and third choices in contested sections.
-8. Whatever students haven't been place, put them in the first section with space left.
+8. Whatever students haven't been placed, put them in the first section with space left.